kubesphere/website/content/en/docs/devops-user-guide/how-to-use/create-a-pipeline-using-jenkinsfile.md

 ### Step 2: Modify the Jenkinsfile in your GitHub repository

 1. Log in to GitHub.
-Fork [devops-java-sample](https://github.com/kubesphere/devops-java-sample) from the GitHub repository to your own GitHub account.
+Fork [devops-maven-sample](https://github.com/kubesphere/devops-maven-sample) from the GitHub repository to your own GitHub account.

-2. In your own GitHub repository of **devops-java-sample**, click the file `Jenkinsfile-online` in the root directory.
+2. In your own GitHub repository of **devops-maven-sample**, click the file `Jenkinsfile-online` in the root directory.

 3. Click the edit icon on the right to edit environment variables.